Definition of Break Even Point

 Fixed costs / (price per unit – Variable expense per unit) = Break-even point in units

-How to Calculate a Break-even Point in Sales Dollars
+How to Find Break Even Point in Sales Dollars

-So, you need to identify the contribution margin before using this formula to evaluate BEP in sales dollars.
-Take the selling price of the product minus variable expenses to find the contribution margin.
+Identify the contribution margin before using this formula to evaluate BEP in sales dollars.
+Also, take the selling price of the product minus variable expenses to find the contribution margin.
 Below is the formula of contribution margin that you might need at this point.

 Sales Price – Variable Costs = Contribution Margin